 The Anatomy of a Corn Cob

-Corn grows on stalks that usually reach between seven and 10 feet high, though according to Guinness World Records, the tallest recorded plant reached a whopping 35 feet, three inches.
+Corn grows on stalks that usually reach between seven and 10 feet high, though according to Guinness World Records, the tallest recorded plant reached 48 feet, 2 inches.
 Perhaps more interesting than its ability to reach to the sun is its process of pollination.
 As corn stalks grow, they produce both male and female flowers.
 The female flowers are ears; the male flowers emerge as a tassel at the top of the plant.
 For corn to properly mature, the pollen from male flowers must be blown onto the silks protruding from each female ear—each pollinated silk will eventually yield a single kernel of corn.
 A fun fact for corn lovers: Plants can have between 500 and 1,000 kernels and they always come in an even number of rows.
 These kernels come in all shapes and sizes.
 Here are some of the most common varieties.